SatyamDevGenie/eShop/README.md

-# Employee Management System
+# RST Store - Ecommerce Application

-Welcome to the Employee Management System, a Node.js and Express application with MySQL as the database.
+Welcome to the RST Ecommerce platform, a Node.js and Express application with mongoDB as the database.
 This backend system allows you to efficiently manage employee data through various API endpoints.
-Whether you're retrieving employee information, adding new employees, updating salaries, or deleting employees, this Employee Management System provides the necessary functionality.
+Whether you're retrieving employee information like user authentication with admin panel and much more things regarding ecommerce payments.

 ## Table of Contents